 These types of links can be particularly tricky to handle.
 The destination URL would contain a DBID, like

-https://www.quickbase.com/db/bgqza2vd7?a=GenNewRecord.
-(Regular hyperlinks to publicly-available websites don't need to be changed.)
+https://myaccount.quickbase.com/db/bgqza2vd7?a=GenNewRecord.
+(Regular links to publicly-available websites don't need to be changed.)

 As part of preparing your app for sharing to QuickBase Exchange, remove or redirect these links, so that when your app is copied, no links in the copy point back to the original app.
 Depending on the circumstances, you could: